My-PhD-Candidate-Journey/asp-mrp/notes/readme.md

 ---

 **b4**: I’d like to join the list and purchase at the price. __(In reality, the buyer does not want to join the list and will block every email from the shop with a spam filter.)__

+## Problems

+- incomplete information
+- preferences
+- goal changes
+- multiple issues
+- dishonesty

+## Contributions

+- the notion of abductive programs with disinformation (ALD-programs), that can represent disinformation and realize dishonest reasoning by agents
+- the formalization of negotiation using __negotiation knowledge bases__, presented by ALD-programs
+  - Exploreation of different strategies used in negotioation
+- A platform for negotiation systems

+## Defintions

+### Belief Set

+- A set S of literals is a belief set of <\Pi ,A> if S is an answer set of union(\Pi, E) for some E \subset A.

+### Set Preferences

+### Preferred Belief Set

+### Disinformation

+Dishonest agents are those who intentionally use false or inaccurate information.

+### Abductive Logic program with Disinformation (ALD-program)

+### Belief Sets of ALD-program